barwitzkifelix/WS-2020_DOFB2/slide.md

 ### Definition

->An __Exponential Organization__ is one whose impact or output is disproportionately large _at least 10 times larger_ compared to its peers because of new organizational techniques that leverage accelerating technologies (...)
+>An __Exponential Organization__ is one whose impact or output is disproportionately large, _at least 10 times larger_, compared to its peers because of new organizational techniques that leverage accelerating technologies (...)